YCC TEAM COACHES

 Caleb Merriam

 Caleb grew up in DC, where he started playing Ultimate in 10th grade.
 Caleb has played Ultimate ever since, through college at Cal Poly and for several club teams, most recently Revolver in 2022.
-His previous coaching experience comes at Cal Poly where he coached from 2019-2021.
-While there, Caleb studied Civil and Environmental Engineering which brought him up to Oakland for work.
-He fills his non-frisbee time with going outdoors, trying to find the best food around, and advocating for affordable housing through the East Bay.
-Caleb is super excited about this opportunity, and can't wait to get started!
+His previous coaching experience comes at Cal Poly where he coached officially from 2019-2021, though he continues to work in a grumpy uncle advisory role.
+This is his third year coaching youth in the Bay, working with both Gold Rush and Red Dawn.

 Shayla "Dozer" Harris

 Dozer started playing ultimate when she arrived at Stanford as a college freshman.
 She played four years for Stanford Superfly and was a 2016 D1 College National Champion.
 Dozer played for Nightlock from 2017-2019, and was a member of the 2019 Women’s U24 National Team, which won the U24 World Championship tournament in Heidelberg, Germany.
 Dozer joined Fury in 2021, and won the 2021 Women’s Club National Championship.
 She continues to play for Fury, and plays for the San Francisco Falcons during the pro season.
-Dozer has coached Stanford Superfly for the past two seasons, and is excited to be coaching YCC for the first time this year!
+Dozer has coached Stanford Superfly for the past three seasons, and is excited to be returning to YCCs!